collective/collective.plonetruegallery/README.txt

 Installing all
 ~~~~~~~~~~~~~~~~~~~~~~

-If you want to install all avalable galleries, you could add
+If you want to install all available galleries, you could add

 collective.ptg.allnewest